 Falls are a leading cause of serious injuries and fatalities that occur in the workplace.
-According to statistics published the Bureau of Labor Statistics in 2014, 261,930 private industry and state and local government workers missed one or more days of work due to injuries from falls on the same level or to lower levels, and 798 workers died from such falls.
-The construction industry in particular experiences a large number of these fatalities.
+According to statistics published by the Bureau of Labor Statistics, there were 645 workplace fatalities due to falls to a lower level in 2020.
+The construction industry, in particular, experiences a large number of fall injuries and fatalities.

 What Causes Falls in the Workplace?

-The risk for falls is virtually present in every single workplace, however, the factors that can lead to a fall varies greatly.
-There are many specific unsafe acts by employees as well as unsafe conditions that lead to fall incidents.
+The risk for falls is virtually present in every single workplace; however, the factors that can lead to a fall vary greatly.
+There are many specific unsafe acts by employees, as well as unsafe conditions that lead to fall incidents.
 Falls often result from a series of contributing factors.
 They are often the result of multiple unsafe conditions and unsafe actions combined.
 Because of this fact, it is important to look at unsafe conditions as well as unsafe actions to recognize hazardous situations when working at heights.

 Unsafe Conditions that Lead to Falls